Home

 A pyrolised tobacco product.

-Addiction, oral cancer, gum disease, pancreatic cancer, increased blood pressure and heart rate and adverse reproductive outcomes 18
+Addiction, oral cancer, cavity , oesophagus5 acute increases in blood pressure and heart rate, cardiovascular disease, and adverse reproductive outcomes 20

 Gudhaku

-Applied to teeth and gums for cleaning teeth.
-Used in Bihar and other parts of eastern India.
-11
+Applied to teeth and gums for cleaning teeth.11

 Back to Top